-Pictured: Pam Ismail (principle investigator), graduate students, researchers, and Fan's Cat (Tiger)
+Pictured: Pam Ismail (principle investigator), graduate students, undergraduate students, and researchers.

 Want to learn more about our research?

 Animal and human clinical studies as well as epidemiological studies have demonstrated the association of proteins and phytochemicals with prevention of several diseases, such as cancer, cardiovascular disorders, bone health problems, and postmenopausal symptoms.
 Therefore, the main focus of our research is improving the functionality and bioactivity of proteins and phytochemicals.
 Specifically, our group focuses on chemical characterization and enhancement of functionality, safety, bioavailability, delivery, and bioactivity of food proteins and phytochemicals, following novel processing and analytical approaches.
 We research ways to improve functionality, thermal stability, and bioactivity of food proteins, as well as ways to reduce allergenicity following enzymatic and other natural protein modification approaches.
 Protein structural characterization is performed using a number of proteomic analytical tools, aiming at linking structure to function.